winifrst/Simple-Navigator/README.md

 "Still, I don't see how your job has anything to do with a robot vacuum cleaner," Eve complained.
 "Where is Charlie?
 He used to come by at least a couple of times a week."

 "Charlie... is working.
 We've got a little problem, and your trail work is just what we need.
 Don't worry, when this is all over, our evening meetings will be back.
 We'll discuss everything then," Alice assured her reassuringly, but sadly.
 "Thank you for your time, I have to go.
 See you later!"

-💡 [Tap here](https://forms.yandex.ru/cloud/65f5934a068ff0d4d9fd4851/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.